sundeepbassi/quizzy-movies/README.md

   ## 8.3 Fixed bugs

-  On the 9th of September, I spoke to my mentor about the layout of the site and how I had to set up the quiz pages as separate files with separate script files with the answers.
-I explained that I had tried to use the code in one script but it caused a fault.
+  - On the 9th of September, I spoke to my mentor about the layout of the site and how I had to set up the quiz pages as separate files with separate script files with the answers.

+  - I explained that I had tried to use the code in one script but it caused a fault.
 I had to find a solution and found that creating separate files helped to resolve the problem.

-  My mentor advised me to contact the tutors to look into see if I could use a loop in the code so that it was not being repeated.
+  - My mentor advised me to contact the tutors to look into see if I could use a loop in the code so that it was not being repeated.

-  I checked tutorials on youtube regarding arrays and loops.
+  - I checked tutorials on youtube regarding arrays and loops.

-  on the 14th of September there was an error in the console log when clicking the start button.
-The error was rectified by ensuring that the buttonStart and the welcome had a . infront of them in their querySelector brackets.

-  I spoke to my mentor on the 14th of September and explained how I had tried to create a new project as I could understand how dry repetitive code in many files was not productive.
-I explained that I had put a lot of effort into redisgning my project.
-During my mid term review with my mentor I explained that I was still not happy with my project and that I would would need to go back to the drawing board and simplify what i could do for the project however I had learnt a lot through the process.
+  - I spoke to my mentor on the 14th of September and explained how I had tried to create a new project as I could understand how dry repetitive code in many files was not productive.

+  - I explained that I had put a lot of effort into redisgning my project.  -

+  - During my mid term review with my mentor I explained that I was still not happy with my project and that I would would need to go back to the drawing board and simplify what i could do for the project however I had learnt a lot through the process.

-  Checked on w3c Markup Validation service and 2 errors were reported in no closing div tag on line 13.
+  - Checked on w3c Markup Validation service and 2 errors were reported in no closing div tag on line 13.
 This was rectified and another validation test was conducted and there were no errors or warnings.

-  Checked on the W3C CSS validation service and I had to rectify 1 error.
+  - Checked on the W3C CSS validation service and I had to rectify 1 error.
 The test was repeated and it passed successfully.

-  Whilst doing a validator check on Jshint for the script file there were 15 warnings reported back.
-Whilst watching a tutorial from Tiff in Tech she suggested to check on google when faults are reported in jshint.
-I followed the advice and copied the fault appearing in Jshint was const' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
-When I googled this warning there was a response in stack overflow to put this at the top of a script file /*jshint esversion: 6 */.
+  - Whilst doing a validator check on Jshint for the script file there were 15 warnings reported back.

+  - Whilst watching a tutorial from Tiff in Tech she suggested to check on google when faults are reported in JSHint.

+  - I followed the advice and copied the fault appearing in Jshint was const' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).

+  - When I googled this warning there was a response in stack overflow to put this at the top of a script file /*jshint esversion: 6 */.

-  I did this and 14 warnings were removed off Jshint.
+  - I did this and 14 warnings were removed off JSHint.

- There was only 1 warning left in jshint A leading decimal point can be confused with a dot: '.5'. and when I googled it I got a response from JSLint error explanations which was to place /*jshint -W008 */ in the top of the script file.
+  - There was only 1 warning left in jshint A leading decimal point can be confused with a dot: '.5'. and when I googled it I got a response from JSHint error explanations which was to place /*jshint -W008 */ in the top of the script file.

- When I resubmitted the validation check for the script file in JShint it came back with no errors or warnings.
+  - When I resubmitted the validation check for the script file in JShint it came back with no errors or warnings.

+  - On the 21st of September whilst going through the website with my mentor we noticed that the headerText and and the greetingInput were being displayed if the user had not entered a name into the input box.

+  - This caused an overlap that did not look good.

+  - I resolved the problem by putting headerText.style.display = "none"; greetingInput.style.display = "none"; into the function startGame().

+  - Now if the user starts the game without inputting a username the headerText and greetingInput are not displayed.

 ## 8.4 Supported Screens and Browsers